 The installation is done in two parts (for new builds)

 1) The pipe work is installed in the walls at the same time as the electrician and plumber, when the roof is on but before the insulation and wall boards are put up.

 2) Finishing the system off – we come in and hang the power unit (vacuum unit generally in the garage), install the wall inlets face plates/cover and supply the hose and accessories when the house is painted and the carpet/floor coverings are laid.

 If you already have a central vac system and are living in your home while renovating we can make it so you existing system can still be used while the renovation/extension is under way.

 Designing Your Central Vacuum System

 Kiwivac offers a variety of accessories, including mops!
-You can polish timber floors, clean shutter blinds and remove loose fur from your pet with our PetVac system.
+You can polish timber floors, clean blinds, clean bi-fold door and ranchslider tracks and remove loose fur from your pet with our PetVac system.